 Choose the Right Birth Control

 Birth control (also called contraception) can help you prevent pregnancy when you don’t want to have a baby.
-Male and female condoms are types of birth control that can also help protect you and your sex partner from STDs (sexually transmitted diseases).
+Condoms are a type of birth control that can also help protect you and your sex partner from sexually transmitted infections (STIs), also called sexually transmitted diseases (STDs).

 How do I choose the right birth control?